 Before you start closing your waste facility you must:

-The DoE will inspect your site to check that you have met all the conditions in your planning permission.
-Your waste facility will only be officially closed when the DoE issues you with a final closure notice.
+The Council will inspect your site to check that you have met all the conditions in your planning permission.
+Your waste facility will only be officially closed when they issues you with a final closure notice.

-You will be responsible for maintaining, monitoring, controlling, reporting and carrying out corrective measures at your site even after it is officially closed for as long as the Department of the Environment requires.
+You will be responsible for maintaining, monitoring, controlling, reporting and carrying out corrective measures at your site even after it is officially closed for as long as the Department Agriculture, Environment and Rural Affairs requires.
 For example, you may be required to minimise leachate from the facility and prevent it from contaminating surface water or groundwater.

 What you must do when you close extractive waste facilities will be explained in your planning permission.